 Flumazenil is FDA-approved in the U.S. as an intravenous (IV) medication to reverse excessive or prolonged sedation suspected to be caused by benzodiazepines (e.g. Valium, Ambien, etc.).
 It is not FDA-approved for the treatment of idiopathic hypersomnia (IH) or any other central disorder of hypersomnolence.
 However, as with any medication approved by the FDA, physicians can choose to prescribe flumazenil “off-label” for indications other than that for which it is approved.
 This includes use of flumazenil for the treatment of IH and related disorders.
-Because flumazenil is currently approved in liquid form for IV use, the solid form of flumazenil must be formulated into a transdermal cream or lozenge – for topical or mucosal absorption, respectively – by what is referred to as a compounding pharmacy for use by IH patients.
+Because flumazenil is currently approved in liquid form for IV use, it must be formulated into a transdermal cream or lozenge – for topical or mucosal absorption, respectively – by what is referred to as a compounding pharmacy for use by people with IH and related disorders.

 2. I live outside the U.S., and flumazenil is not approved for any use in my country.
 Am I out of luck?